-- To gain an understanding of the role of the Clinical Pharmacist - To gain an understanding of the whole patient journey through their hospital admission. - To participate in the counselling of a patient(s) - To observe and participate in medicines reconciliation - To observe and participate in, prioritisation of patients, pharmaceutical care planning and discharge processes.
-This includes communication with the patient and other members of the pharmacy and multidisciplinary team. - To understand the pharmacists' role and interaction within the multi-disciplinary team - To demonstrate application of skills including communication skills learnt in University in the delivery of Pharmaceutical Care.
+- To gain an understanding of the role of the Clinical Pharmacist - To gain an understanding of the whole patient journey through their hospital admission. - To participate in patient counselling - To participate in medicines reconciliation - To participate in, prioritisation of patients, pharmaceutical care planning and discharge processes.
+This includes communication with the patient and other members of the pharmacy and multidisciplinary team. - To understand the pharmacists' role and interaction within the multi-disciplinary team - To demonstrate application of skills including communication skills learnt in university in the delivery of Pharmaceutical Care. - Demonstrating clinical decision-making skills.